Top

 What features do the models use?

-Each mutation provided for training is annotated with a set of mutational features, which the classification task exploits to discriminate between observed drivers and passengers in tumours.
+Each mutation provided for training is annotated with a set of mutational features, which the classification task exploits to discriminate between observed drivers and passengers in tumors.
 Some mutational features have been derived from the systematic analysis of tens of thousands of tumor samples from IntOGen (e.g., linear clusters, 3D clusters, enriched functional domains).
 Other relevant features, such as nucleotide conservation or post-translational modifications are collected from public databases of biological sequences.
 Here we introduce a brief description of the features the user will find in this site.
 For a more detailed account, please refer to the manuscript.

 • SYNONYMOUS, MISSENSE, NONSENSE: whether the mutation induces any of these consequence types at the protein level (ENSEMBL Variant Effect Predictor).